hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 convert to block first

-[14:00:37](#167327283759aVqJS:gitter.im) <hiiamboris (NOT THIS ONE)>: funny, I was sure there's a REP about map to object conversion but I can't find it í ½í¸Ÿ
+[14:00:37](#167327283759aVqJS:gitter.im) <hiiamboris (NOT THIS ONE)>: funny, I was sure there's a REP about map to object conversion but I can't find it ğŸ˜Ÿ

 ## 10-Jan-2023